Tag: Robert Palmer (Page 1 of 2)

 EDITORS Papillon (2009)

 EDITORS followed a keyboard-based trajectory with their third album ‘In This Light & on This Evening’.
-It spawned the Flood-produced ‘Papillon’ which was their most synth-dominated single to date.
+The Flood-produced ‘Papillon’ was their most synth-dominated single to date, although a pure electronic fix of the song was provided by the fantastic TIESTO remix.
 The decision to “go synth” didn’t go without ramifications though, with lead guitarist Chris Urbanowicz departing in 2012 citing the band’s “future musical direction” as his reason to bail from the outfit.

 Available on the album ‘In This Light & On This Evening’ via Kitchenware